Style Transfer

 This synthesis is achieved by aligning intermediate representations of $I_g$ with those of both $I_c$ and $I_s$ through loss minimization.

 1.4.
-Loss in Neural Style Transfer
+Loss Function in Neural Style Transfer

 In neural style transfer, the optimization of the generated image relies on carefully defined loss functions.
 These guide the synthesis toward blending content from one image with the artistic style of another.
 This section outlines each component of the loss and explains how they are combined and optimized.